Nevada vs. Colorado State NCAA Football Odds, Plays and Insights | November 27, 2021

 - Colorado State's games have gone over 55.5 points in two opportunities this season.

-- Saturday's total is 4.7 points lower than the two team's combined 60.2 points per game average.

-- The 51.8 combined points per game that these two squads have allowed this season are 3.7 fewer than the 55.5 total in this contest.
+- The two teams combine to average 60.2 points per game, 4.7 more than the total in this contest.

-- The average total in Wolf Pack games this season is 56.7, 1.2 points above Saturday's total of 55.5.
+- The Wolf Pack and their opponents have scored an average of 56.7 points per game in 2021, 1.2 more than Saturday's total.

-- The 55.5 over/under in this game is 6.1 points above the 49.4 average total in Rams games this season.
+- The 55.5 over/under in this game is 6.1 points higher than the 49.4 average total in Rams games this season.

 Nevada Stats and Trends

-- In Nevada's 11 games this year, it has seven wins against the spread.
+- Nevada has seven wins against the spread in 11 games this year.

-- The Wolf Pack have been favored by 4.5 points or more five times this season and are 3-2 ATS in those contests.
+- The Wolf Pack have been favored by 4.5 points or more five times this season and are 3-2 ATS in those matchups.

-- Nevada's games this year have hit the over on seven of 11 set point totals (63.6%).
+- Nevada has eclipsed the over/under in 63.6% of its opportunities this year (seven times in 11 games with a set point total).

-- When Nevada piles up more than 365.3 yards, the team is 6-3 against the spread and 7-2 overall.
+- In games that Nevada totals more than 365.3 yards, the team is 6-3 against the spread and 7-2 overall.

-- This year, the Wolf Pack have nine turnovers, three fewer than the Rams have takeaways (12).
+- The Wolf Pack have turned the ball over nine times this season, three fewer than the Rams have forced (12).

 - Find the latest spread and moneyline odds for Nevada at SISportsbook.